globoglobito/Python-Guide/README.md

 ```

 #### Creating your own Iterator (Digression alert):
-(Honestly for 95% of your work you will never see this, but hey its good to know right?)
+(Honestly for 95% of your work you will never see this, but hey it’s good to know right?)

 ```python